Falanghina Grape Variety: The Resurrection

 History and viticulture

 After the Western Empire collapsed, however, Campania witnessed a series of major political upheavals and violent conflicts.
 The Normans ruled southern Italy for a time, unifying a collection of diverse regions into a political entity called the Kingdom of Sicily.
 Yet following the conquest of Charles I of Anjou in the 13th century, Sicily claimed its independence after a bloody uprising.
 Campania, however, decided not to follow this path, eventually becoming part of the Spanish Empire – including substantial territories in Central and South America – in the 1500s.
-This opened up new trade opportunities, generating vast wealth for the merchants, landowners, and magnates of the Spanish realm.
+This opened up new trade opportunities, generating vast wealth for the Spanish realm’s merchants, landowners, and magnates.
 Campania did not become part of a unified Italian state until 1861.

 Meanwhile, phylloxera was starting to cause havoc in the vineyards of southern France.
 Due to an error by British horticulturists, this poisonous louse (indigenous to the US) was exported to Europe in the latter half of the 19th century.
 Killing vines everywhere it went, phylloxera devastated the wine industries of several major regions in France and Spain.